passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.accountInformation.updateUserAccount`<a id="snaptradeaccountinformationupdateuseraccount"></a>

-Update details of an investment account
+Updates various properties of a specified account.

 #### 🛠️ Usage<a id="🛠️-usage"></a>